Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/material.md

 * An opacity of 0 means the object is totally transparent.
 * An opacity of 1 means the object is not transparent at all.
 This is the default.

 Opacity can be varied across a surface using a texture.
-Materia assumes the perceived luminance (0.2126 x red + 0.7152 x green + 0.0722 x blue) of the texture will be used.
-Using a grayscale image is recommended.

-Trimble Creator assumes the texture overrides the provided opacity value, but both texture and value are passed on to client applications.
+The texture overrides the provided opacity value.

 #### Roughness